phgbecker/bdd-cucumber/README.md

-# Selenium Java
+# SE Suite - Acceptance Tests

-## About
+## :information_source: About

-This project is just a place for me to learn how automated UI with Java.
+This project is just a place for me learn how automated UI with Java.
 If you have any suggestions, please, let me know!

-## Documentation
+## :book: Documentation

 All scenarios are described with BDD and you can found them on path `src/test/resources/features`

+## :rocket: Project roadmap

+### Done

+- Acceptance test written with BDD and running with Cucumber
+- Tests running only on Google Chrome yet.

+### Undone

-## Requirements
+## :heavy_exclamation_mark: Requirements

 - JDK 8
 - Maven
 - Google Chrome

-## How to run
+## :arrow_forward: How to run

 - Clone this project
 - On path `selenium-java` execute `mvn install`